abelsj60/my-site/app/data/reveries/11-03-19-my-best-worst-decision.md

 The good: The App component doesn’t have to track this content and the Header and Footer can make use of 'naked links' for navigation (e.g., www.jamesabels.net/chapter).

 The bad: It’s harder to think about what React is doing at any given time.
-The fictitous '/i' route can make things hard-to-understand because of all the re-rendering.
+The fictitious '/i' route can make things hard-to-understand because of all the re-rendering.

 This may not be the best way to control React — there may be a better way with keys — but, this is in place and fully functional.